KartKrewDev/High-Voltage-Ring/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 - `description`: description of the script.
 Should include what the script does and what the requirements are (for example if something has to be selected for the script to work)
 - `scriptoptions`: the script options.
 The payload has to be in UDB's configuration file format (see below)

+!!! attention
+    It is highliy recommended to set the feature version through the `version` metadata command.
+The global `UDB` namespace was added in version 4, and new features will be exclusively added to this namespace!

 #### Setting script options

 The script options that can be set in the docker prior to running the script can be defined using the `scriptoptions` metadata command.
 The payload has to be in UDB's configuration file format.